ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/README.md

 cp hosts.example hosts
 ```

-Ansible must be configured for which GitHub account/organization and repository it should setup a runner for.
+Ansible playbook will ask for which GitHub account/organization and repository it should setup a runner for.

 When Ansible command is executed, the Ansible playbook will ask for